 Discrimination and Wrongful Termination Lawyer

 Employees are protected against certain forms of discrimination, known as wrongful termination, under both federal and state laws.
-Employees are protected against discrimination based on the following factors and others: race, sex, age, disability, national origin, religion, and pregnancy.
+Employees need to contact a Wrongful Termination Lawyer to protect themselves against discrimination based on the following factors and others: race, sex, age, disability, national origin, religion, and pregnancy.
 For example, employers may not wrongfully terminate or demote you on the basis of your race or sex.
 Employers are also prohibited from engaging in other actions that are considered “adverse employment actions.”
 Adverse employment actions include misconduct by the employer such as wrongfully discharging the employee, demoting the employee, or cutting the pay of the employee based on one of the above-listed factors.

 Other types of discrimination that are prohibited include: